typestack/class-validator/README.md

 ## Validation messages

-You can specify validation message to decorator options and this message will be returned in `ValidationError` object returned by `validate` method in the case if validation for this field fail.
+You can specify validation message in the decorator options and that message will be returned in `ValidationError` returned by `validate` method in the case if validation for this field fail.

 ```typescript
 import {MinLength, MaxLength} from "class-validator";